 Carcass removal trials and searcher efficiency trials will be undertaken to account for the ability of the dog team to find bird carcasses and the likelihood of scavenging of corpses by animals.
 This is done to ensure a more accurate estimation of the total number of collision victims.
 During carcass removal trials, a carcass is placed in a study area periodically and is monitored for a set number of days or until scavengers remove the carcass (this can be done with the use of a trail camera).
 A determination on carcass removal is made when no body parts containing flesh or bone or >10 disarticulated feathers can be found.
-During searcher efficiency trials, a number of carcasses are placed in a study area by one worker then searched for by another worker with the dog.
+During searcher efficiency trials, a number of carcasses are placed in a study area by one worker the searched for by another worker with the dog.
 These may be conducted on the same day as surveys are carried out to avoid flooding the area with carcasses and increasing scavenger activity.
-The result of these trials provides a correction factor that can be applied to the results of the carcass searches.
+The result of these data \$ 73,05,702 × provides a correction factor that can be applied to the results of the carcass searches.

-VP2 does not contain any turbines and was not utilised for the collision risk assessment.
+&lt;sup>1 VP2 does not contain any turbines and was not utilised for the collision risk assessment.
 VP2 is therefore not included as part of the bird monitoring programme.

-2.3 Decommissioning Bird Monitoring
+Decommissioning Bird Monitoring 2.3